drewww/candy-plugins/video-embed/README.md

 ````

 Now you'll need to set the topic/subject of the room with the video URL.
 As far as I know, this requires logging into your jabber server with a third party client that has a UI for jabber administrative features.
 Most jabber clients should have the ability to set the topic.
 Change the topic to a string that includes "VIDEO: " followed by a stream URL.
 For now, this plugin supports only Youtube streaming embeds.
 Later versions will support more elaborate functionality.

+## Draggability

+IF you'd like to be able to drag the video embed around, you can include the jQuery UI draggable functionality in your page.
+The library is available at [http://jqueryui.com/](jqueryui.com).
+This plugin doesn't require that library, but draggability will be automatically disabled if it's not present.